Chief Animal Officer (Alumni)

-I am also known as the office ninja.
-You won’t notice I’m there until you feel my breath on your knee, probably because I’m looking for a treat.
-Sometimes I will even walk away and come back hoping that you’ve forgotten that you have already given me one.
-Every so often, I get lucky if I give people what they call ‘puppy dog eyes’.
+As the very first official VetStrategy office pet, he was our ‘stealthy wanderer’ – you would never notice he was there until you felt his breath on your knee, probably because he was looking for a treat.
+Sometimes he would even walk away and come back hoping that you had forgotten that you had already given him one.
+Every so often, he would get lucky if he gave people his ‘puppy dog eyes’.

 Mom: Ruth Hendershot

 My name is Rupert and I am a 9-year-old Himalayan adopted from the Midland OSPCA.
 I came with the usual rescue cat issues – eye problems, constipation, litter box is optional, vomiting, you name it – I have it!

 Since coming home, I have two favourite pastimes – eating and sleeping.
 I enjoy yelling in the morning for my breakfast, then yelling again for my morning cookie.
 Then it is time to begin work.
 I enjoy sitting on the mouse and when that gets boring, I sit directly in front of the monitor.
 If humans decide to ignore me, I use my paw to gently remind them that their time would be better spent paying attention to me.
 When I am ready for my nap, I climb into the “associates chair” and go to sleep.
 I will wake up for brushing and will roll over like a dog for tummy strokes.

 Later in the day, I ask for my afternoon snack and then return to one of my many sleeping spots to rest until dinner.
 At night, I spend time sitting up like a person before climbing into the center of the bed and stretching out to human size to sleep until morning.

 Mom: Amanda McIninch